codingjoe/joeflow/docs/tasks.rst

 Machine
 -------

-Machine tasks are represented by simple methods on the `Process` class.
+Machine tasks are represented by simple methods on the :class:`.Workflow` class.

 They can change the state and perform any action you can think of.
 They can decide which task to execute next (exclusive gateway) but also start or wait